actions/stale/README.md

 The configuration must be on the default branch and the default values will:

-- Add a label "Stale" on issues and pull requests after 60 days of inactivity
+- Add a label "Stale" on issues and pull requests after 60 days of inactivity and comment them
 - Close the stale issues and pull requests after 7 days of inactivity
 - If an update/comment occur on stale issues or pull requests, the stale label will be removed and the timer will restart